Equivariant Degenerations of Plane Curve Orbits: Degeneration II: Acquiring nodes and cusps

-Next, we compute the degree of the orbit closure of the curve $C_{\on{flex}}$ in the projective space $\mb{P}^{{d+2 \choose 2} -1}$.
-Again, although this can be computed in principle using the algorithm of Aluffi and Faber \cite{AF00}, we have decided to proceed independently.
+Next, we compute the degree of the orbit closure $\P \Orb(C_{\on{flex}}[j]) \subset \P \on{Sym}^{d}V^{\vee}$, where $j$ is {\sl general}.
+Again, although this can be computed in principle using the algorithm of Aluffi and Faber \cite{AF00}, we have decided to proceed independently, providing a further check.